Crazy in Love: Reception and accolades

 The music video received acclaim by music critics.
-Cynthia Fuchs, writing for PopMatters commented that the photo shoot scene uses the routine used by Jennifer Lopez in the video for "Jenny from the Block" (2002) with hot lights, scary makeup, and inclusion of many shots of legs.
+Cynthia Fuchs, writing for PopMatters, commented that the photo-shoot scene uses the routine used by Jennifer Lopez in the video for "Jenny from the Block" (2002) with hot lights, scary makeup, and inclusion of many shots of legs.
 She wrote that: "Beyoncé's body becomes its undeniable emblem."
 Tom Moon of The Philadelphia Inquirer wrote that Beyoncé "shakes every inch of her famously photogenic goddess frame."

 The music video won three awards at the 2003 MTV Video Music Awards in the categories of Best Female Video, Best R&B Video, and Best Choreography.
 It however lost to Good Charlotte's "Lifestyles of the Rich & Famous" in the Viewer's Choice category.
 Director Nava also won a Music Video Production Association award for the Best R&B Video in 2004.
 During the same year, the video won the Best Collaboration award at the 2004 MTV Video Music Awards Japan, where it was also nominated for the Best Female Video award.
 "Crazy in Love" was nominated at the 36th NAACP Image Awards for the Outstanding Music Video award.
 It won the Best International Video award at the 2004 MuchMusic Video Awards.
 The song is also recognized as the Best Selling Mobile Ringtone in the United Kingdom for 2003 In 2014, The Guardian writer Michael Cragg included the clip for "Crazy in Love" in his list of the ten best music videos by Beyoncé.
 He offered high praise for it, saying "Aware of how much of a statement the song was, the video is a checklist of icon-making visuals, from the locations... the dance moves... to the part where she makes bubble blowing look like the sexiest thing a human could do."

+The music video on YouTube has received over 820 million views as of October 2024.